-NORA SENIOR CBE Chair Weber Shandwick and Chair of Scottish Government's Enterprise and Skills Board
+NORA SENIOR CBE and Chair of Scottish

-Government's top apprenticeship officials get BILLY CAMDEN BILLY@FEWEEK.CO.UK 'Hard choices' to avoid budget overspend MPs on the influential Public Accounts Committee grilled the government's top civil servants on Monday on the future affordability of the apprenticeship programme, as well as on a range of other topics, including assessment and the fall in starts.
+News Government's top apprenticeship officials get BILLY CAMDEN BILLY@FEWEEK.CO.UK MPs on the influential Public Accounts Committee grilled the government's top civil servants on Monday on the future affordability of the apprenticeship programme, as well as on a range of other topics, including assessment and the fall in starts.
 It followed the recent National Audit Office report on the progress of the programme, which warned that it is not financially sustainable, based on current trends.
 Witnesses at the PAC hearing included the Department for Education's permanent secretary Jonathan Slater, the Education and Skills Funding Agency chief executive Eileen Milner, the agency's director of apprenticeships Keith Smith, and the chief executive of the Institute for Apprenticeships and Technical Education Sir Gerry Berragan.
 FE Week has the main findings...